Agoric/agoric-sdk/packages/zoe/src/contracts/constantProduct/README.md

 # Constant Product AMM

-A simpler constant product automatic market maker based on our Ratio library and charges two kinds of fees.
-The pool fee remains in the pool to reward the liquidity providers.
-The protocol fee is extracted to fund community efforts.
+A constant product automatic market maker based on our Ratio library.
+It charges two kinds of fees: a pool fee remains in the pool to reward the liquidity providers and a protocol fee is extracted to fund the economy.

-This algorithm uses the x*y=k formula directly, without complicating it with fees.
-Briefly, there are two pools of assets, whose values are kept roughly in balance through the actions of arbitrageurs.
+This algorithm uses the x*y=k formula directly, without fees.
+Briefly, there are two kinds of assets, whose values are kept roughly in balance through the actions of arbitrageurs.
 At any time, a trader can come to the pool and offer to deposit one of the two assets.
-They will receive an amount of the complementary asset that will maintain the invariant that the product of the pool values doesn't change.
+They will receive an amount of the complementary asset that will maintain the invariant that the product of the balances doesn't change.
 (Except that rounding is done in favor of the pool.)
 The liquidity providers are rewarded by charging a fee.

 The user can specify a maximum amount they want to pay or a minimum amount they want to receive.
 Unlike Uniswap, this approach will charge less than the user offered or pay more than they asked for when appropriate.
-(By analogy, if a user is willing to pay up to $20 when the price of soda is $3 per bottle, it would give 6 bottles and only charge $18.
+By analogy, if a user is willing to pay up to $20 when the price of soda is $3 per bottle, it would give 6 bottles and only charge $18.
 Uniswap doesn't adjust the provided price, so it charges $20.
-This matters whenever the values of the smallest unit of the currencies are significantly different, which is common in defi.)
+This matters whenever the values of the smallest unit of the currencies are significantly different, which is common in DeFi.
+(We refer to these as "improved" prices.)

 The rules that drive the design include